oert/live.oert.org/en-US/index.md

 </div>
 -->

 This is the dynamic, 'live,' Open Education Resources for Typography website.
-We invite you to join our project.
+We invite you to join our project!

 The 'stable' version of this project is at www.oert.org and is published there as a reputable, fact-checked resource that is used by University-level courses in typography as a textbook.